 Prolactin-producing tumor — Medical treatment is safe and effective in the great majority of cases, even when the tumor is fairly large.
 In women of childbearing age whose periods disappear because of a prolactin-producing pituitary tumor, medical treatment often restores fertility.
 When surgery is needed, success rates are very high.

 Growth hormone-producing tumor — Approximately 60% of tumors can be cured with surgery.
-In people treated medically, octreotide relieves symptoms in most cases.
+In people treated medically, medication lowers hormone levels and relieves symptoms in most cases.

 Non-functioning pituitary tumor — The outlook depends on the size of the tumor.
-People with small tumors that do not need immedaite treatment or can be completely removed with surgery have an excellent prognosis.
-Even for large tumors that interferre with vision, surgery can stop further deterioration of vision.
+People with small tumors that do not need immediate treatment or can be completely removed with surgery have an excellent prognosis.
+Even for large tumors that interfere with vision, surgery can stop further deterioration of vision.

 National Cancer Institute (NCI)

 U.S. National Institutes of Health

 Public Inquiries Office